ljupce111/cliqueMenu/README.md

 - [x] Put the correct links in the social icons
 - [x] Add the Clique phone number to the site
 - [x] Display a message `"No items"` if there are no items in the category

-## Quick / Easy
-- [ ] Add hover effects on cards/buttons
+- [x] Add hover effects on cards/buttons
-- [ ] Add an icon for the iphone store app too
+- [x] Add an icon for the iphone store app too

 ## Medium / Moderate
 - [ ] On mobile, when scrolling through items, only the category buttons and filter buttons stick to the top; the header does not